loggar/node/node-process-child/node-pty/readme.md

 # node-pty

-This allows you to fork processes with pseudoterminal file descriptors.
+This allows you to fork processes with pseudo terminal file descriptors.
 It returns a terminal object which allows reads and writes.

 * Writing a terminal emulator (eg. via xterm.js).
 * Getting certain programs to think you're a terminal, such as when you need a program to send you control sequences.